Skip navigation

 Download PDF

 The Certificate in American Government, offered online and on campus, is designed for those with a passion for government and public policy.
 You may earn a 12-credit (4 course) certificate of graduate studies in a targeted discipline, either to expand your degree program or as a stand-alone certificate.
 Through this program, explore how you can grow as a principled leader in government for the health and prosperity of our nation and our world.
-You will be equipped to analyze U.S. government plans and policies from a legal, political, economic and security angle.
-You will also acquire an understanding of the sociocultural, legal and historic basis of policymaking.
+You can be equipped to analyze U.S. government plans and policies from a legal, political, economic and security angle.
+You can also acquire an understanding of the sociocultural, legal and historic basis of policymaking.

 • Understand how religion and politics can and should interconnect.